netherphp/console/README.md

 That evaluates as z, o, and m === true, while g === 'bbq'.

 Single letter options will retain their case sensitivity, so -t and -T are two different options.
-Longer option mames are case insensitive.
+Longer option names are case insensitive.

 # Console API